johntruckenbrodt/pyroSAR/README.md

 ### Installation of dependencies

 ##### GDAL
 pyroSAR requires GDAL version 2.1 with GEOS and PROJ4 as dependencies as well as the GDAL Python binding.
+Alternatively, one can use <a href="https://github.com/nextgis/pygdal">pygdal</a>, a virtualenv and setuptools friendly version of standard GDAL python bindings.
 ###### Ubuntu
 Currently Ubuntu comes with GDAL 1.11.
 By adding the ubuntugis repository to e.g. apt you can install version >2.1: